 The walls are seven feet thick at the base, two feet thick at the top.
 The monument features an elevator to an observation room.

-The monument also has an updated visitors center, which opened in 2001, which "enlightens visitors on the unique history that caused its preservation."
+The monument also has a visitors center, which "enlightens visitors on the unique history that caused its preservation."
 The center includes a gift shop featuring Kentucky handcrafts, souvenirs, books and Civil War memorabilia.
-The controversial Confederate battle flag, "the stars and bars," does not fly over the monument (less incendiary Confederate government flags do), but Stars and Bars souvenir desk sets can be purchased at the gift shop.
+The controversial Confederate battle flag does not fly over the monument (less incendiary Confederate government flags do), but battle flag souvenir desk sets can be purchased in the gift shop.

 When we last visited, the monument was closed, but the gift store was open, and did sell humorous "Forget, Hell" type souvenirs, as well as a book called "Presidents Birthplaces" which included a chapter on Davis (between Lincoln and Andrew Johnson).
 Our overwhelming memory of the place is the surprise at how big the monument looks as you come upon it, driving down a quiet two-lane road through the middle of nowhere.